How can I put telemarketers in their place?

 If you consult with an attorney, choose one who is experienced in dealing with this issue.
 Some firms specialize in this area of the law, and many will be glad to offer you a free consultation.
 Your state bar association can guide you toward a reputable attorney.

 You may also choose to handle the issue yourself.
 It's possible to take robocallers to small claims court and receive a financial settlement.
 The process may vary slightly state to state, but you can go directly your local courthouse and fill out forms to get started.

 The small claims court clerk will explain the next steps you need to take.
 You do not need an attorney in small claims court, but you can use one.
 In general, your claim cannot exceed $10,000, but that ceiling is usually high enough for a robocall complaint.

 Remember, if you've ever provided your phone number to a company without checking the fine print, you may have agreed to receive these calls.

 As a reminder, make sure that you are on the FCC's Do Not Call Registry.
 You can list both landlines and cell phones.

 A massive class action suit against Caribbean Cruise Line, The Berkeley Group, and Vacation Ownership Marketing tours delivered between $56 and $76 million to consumers who received illegal calls in 2011 and 2012.

-In another case, a couple received more than a million dollars from Bank of America after receiving approximately 700 loan collection calls in a four-year period.
-The couple’s legal representative had sent multiple letters asking for the harassment to stop, but they were ignored.
+In another case, a couple received more than $1 million from Bank of America after receiving approximately 700 loan collection calls in a four-year period.
+The couple's legal representative had sent multiple letters asking for the harassment to stop, but they were ignored.

 Just a few months ago, a man from St. Petersburg, FL filed a complaint against the debt collector National Recovery Agency, claiming he was robocalled 14 times on his cellular telephone number without his express consent, which violated the Fair Debt Collection Practices Act.